bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 Even though, to be quite frank, today already the odds of multiple hop All right.
 Even today, the odds of multiple hops being correlated on chain are fairly low because you have to have multiple channels go on chain with HTLCs in flight, which, let's be honest, is not a big risk.
 What this does help though with is wormhole attacks, for example, where somebody can see, if somebody has multiple nodes that they're controlling and those nodes are talking to one another and it just so happens that multiple of those nodes are involved in the same route of payment, then they would know that they are involved in the same payment and they would be able to steal some money.
-With BTLCs, they wouldn't know because there is no correlation whatsoever.
+With PTLCs, they wouldn't know because there is no correlation whatsoever.
-So how do BTLCs work precisely?
+So how do PTLCs work precisely?
-Actually who here already knows how BTLCs work?
+Actually who here already knows how PTLCs work?
 All right, cool.
 I'm really glad that I'm finally able to actually bring up something that people here are not as familiar with.
 Let's say that Alice is trying to pay Emily, or more precisely, Emily is trying to get paid by Alice.